bloominstituteoftechnology/node-db-challenge/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. Explain the difference between `RDBMS` and `SQL`.

+An RDBMS is a relational database management system, which refers to the technology used to store and manage data.
+SQL is the structured query language that programmers and developers utilize to interact with the data in an RDBMS.

 1. Why do tables need a `primary key`?

+A primary key is necessary because it acts as a unique identifier for each item of data within a table.
+Without it, we would be unable to distinguish between elements of data within a table that share the same characteristics--for example, when two customers order the same item from a store at the same time.

 1. What is the name given to a table column that references the primary key on another table.

+A table column that references the primary key on another table is called a foreign key field.

 1. What do we need in order to have a _many to many_ relationship between two tables.

+There needs to be a relationship between each of the tables in which each item can relate to the other in a relationship that isn't one to one (like how a zoo has only one address).
+One example could be that a zoo can be home to many different species of anmials, and the same species of animal can appear in many different zoos.

 ## Minimum Viable Product